paritytech/docs.capi.dev/docs/rune/advanced/runes-vs-observables.md

-# Comparison to RxJS
+# Runes vs Observables

 ## Runes of a Feather Update Together

 Runes are similar to RxJS-style observables, in that they are lazy collections of multiple values.
-However, there is an important difference between runes and observables – namely, that runes maintain consistency by retaining information about the sources of updates.
+However, there is an important difference between runes and observables – namely, that runes maintain [consistency](/rune/advanced/timing) by retaining information about the sources of updates.
 This is perhaps best illustrated by a series of examples.

 First, let's look at a derived query based on one event source in both RxJS and Rune.